-11 MENUS
+MENUS

-The menus, accessed in the central Program area as seconday (Shift) functions to each Program button, provide a wide range of settings related to all aspects of the Nord Stage 4 functionality.
+The menus, accessed in the central Program area as seconday (Shift) functions to Program buttons, provide a wide range of settings related to all aspects of the Nord Stage 4 functionality.
 Settings that are made in the menus will take immediate effect, and will be stored until they are changed again.

-The MIDI Local On/Off setting is an exception and always reverts to Local On every time the Nord Stage 4 is powered up.
+The MIDI Local On/Off setting is an exception and always reverts to Local Control On every time the Nord Stage 4 is powered up.

-Most settings are global, meaning that they apply regardless of which program is currently loaded, while others - such as per-Layer Output Routing settings and Extern and Aux KB menu settings - are stored per Program.
+Most settings are global, meaning that they apply regardless of which program is currently loaded, while others - such as Per Program Output Routing settings and Extern and Aux KB menu settings - are stored per Program.

-Enter a menu by holding SHIFT and pressing the corresponding Program 1 to 8 button.
-Menus are navigated with the PAGE ← and → buttons and settings are changed with the PROGRAM dial.
+Enter a menu by holding SHIFT and pressing the corresponding Program button.
+Menus are navigated with the PAGE (and) buttons and settings are changed with the PROGRAM dial.